faruktayyipyalcin/faruktayyipyalcin.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-###Overview
 My research interests are broadly about morality and metascience.
-Below is a table that summarizes them:
+Below is a table that summarizes the projects I'm working on:

 | Project | Area | Status | Description |
 |----------|-------|---------|-------------|